-Students enrolled at the Main Campus in Waterbury, CT, generally attend classes as full-time students in two 16-week semesters (undergraduate) or six, 8-week modules (graduate).
+The graduate and undergraduate curricula are designed to prepare students for a successful career.
+Post University is organized into two major divisions - the Main Campus and Accelerated Degree Programs.
+The Main Campus is located in Waterbury, CT, at which students generally attend classes as full-time students in two 16-week semesters (undergraduate) or six, 8-week terms (graduate).
 Students may live on campus or commute to campus for their classes.